Mao Anying

-Mao Anying (毛岸英 (Máo Ànyīng); 24 October 1922 – 25 November 1950) was the eldest son of Mao Zedong and Yang Kaihui.
+Mao Anying (毛岸英 (Máo Ànyīng); 24 October 1922 – 25 November 1950) was a Chinese military officer.
+He was the eldest son of Mao Zedong and Yang Kaihui.
 Educated in Moscow and a veteran of multiple wars, Mao was killed in action by an air strike during the Korean War.

 Early life

 Mao was born at Central South University Xiangya Hospital in Changsha, Hunan Province.
-His mother, Yang Kaihui, second wife of Communist Leader Mao Zedong, was executed by the Kuomintang in 1930.
+His mother, Yang Kaihui, the second wife of Communist Leader Mao Zedong, was executed by the Kuomintang in 1930.
 He and his younger brother, Mao Anqing, escaped to Shanghai.
-Their father was in Jiangxi province at the time, and they were enrolled into the Datong Kindergarten, which was run covertly by the Chinese Communist Party for the children of CCP leaders and operated by Dong Jianwu (董健吾) under the alias "Pastor Wang".
-In 1933, after the Kuomintang expulsion of the CCP from Jianxi Soviet, support for the Datong Kindergarten dried up and Mao and his brother ended up on the streets.
+Their father was in Jiangxi province at the time.
+They were enrolled in the Datong Kindergarten, which was run covertly by the Chinese Communist Party for the children of CCP leaders and operated by Dong Jianwu under the alias "Pastor Wang".
+In 1933, after the Kuomintang expulsion of the CCP from the Jiangxi Soviet, support for the Datong Kindergarten dried up, and Mao and his brother ended up on the streets.

 World War II

 In 1936, Mao was located by Dong and Kang Sheng and taken to Moscow, where he was enrolled with his brother Anqing at Interdom in the Soviet Union under the name "Sergei Yun Fu".
-His stepmother, He Zizhen would join them there after being wounded in battle; despite the fact that Mao's father had left his mother for He, Anying had a good relationship with her and his-half sister Li Min who joined them in 1941.
+His stepmother, He Zizhen, would join them there after being wounded in battle; although Mao's father had left his mother for He, Anying had a good relationship with their half-sister Li Min, who joined them in 1941.

 During the Second World War, Anying successfully petitioned Joseph Stalin to allow him and his brother Anqing to join the Soviet Red Army.
 Mao graduated from the Frunze Military Academy and the Lenin Military-Political Academy in 1943 and served as a deputy politics department commander of a tank platoon for the 1st Belorussian Front in the fight against the Third Reich in Poland, Czechoslovakia, and the final Battle of Berlin.

 Following VE Day, Anying was re-assigned to the Soviet Far East, where he took part in the Soviet-Japanese War.
-During the Manchurian Strategic Offensive Operation, he was praised for role during military operations in the Chahar Province and in the Greater Khingan Range, for which he received the Soviet military decorations of the Order of the Red Star and the Medal "For Battle Merit".
+During the Manchurian Strategic Offensive Operation, he was praised for his role during military operations in Chahar Province and the Greater Khingan Range, for which he received the Soviet military decorations of the Order of the Red Star and the Medal "For Battle Merit".

-In 1946, Mao returned to Yan'an, where he served under Kang Sheng in fighting against the Kuomintang and defeating them in the Shanxi Province, reaching the rank of Major General in the Peoples Liberation Army.
+In 1946, Mao returned to Yan'an, where he served under Kang Sheng in fighting against the Kuomintang and defeating them in Shanxi Province, reaching the rank of Major General in the People's Liberation Army.
 Upon his return to Beijing, Mao became a Secretary and Translator for Li Kenong in the CCP's intelligence bureau, the Central Social Affairs Department (SAD), and also the Deputy Secretary of the CCP Branch for the Beijing General Machinery Factory.